 DU uses Canvas as its course management system.
 Canvas offers normal utilities such as confidential online grade posting, assignment uploads and batch downloads, discussion areas, and student access to uploaded files.
+All DU faculty are required to have a Canvas site established for each course and to be able to teach each course through Canvas, should a pandemic or other emergency require it.
 The Office of Teaching and Learning offers Canvas training sessions at several levels and of several kinds, mostly just before and after the start of the fall quarter.
 Faculty members may also set up their own online course support.
 Students, however, do expect to track their grades online, and providing that information outside of Canvas could raise problems with FERPA's confidentiality requirements.